AWS vs Azure vs Google Cloud: Which Cloud Services is better for Enterprises?

 As far as databases are concerned, GCP has SQL-based Cloud SQL with a relational database called Cloud Spanner which is specially designed for mission-critical projects.
 It offers two No-SQL selections: Cloud Bigtable and Cloud Datastore.
 GCP does not provide backup and archive services.

-Tool comparison for AWS, Azure, and GCP:
+Tool Comparison for AWS, Azure, and Google Cloud:

 AWS has been a leading drive to bring Artificial Intelligence and the Internet of Things (IoT) to enable the organizations to use SageMaker to train the staff and deploy machine learning.
 It provides Lambda serverless computing environment and freedom to deploy apps from their serverless repository.
 AWS also lets you include the integration of a range of IoT enterprise solutions for enhanced customization.